Do electrical engineering students prioritise hands-on learning?

 How can programmes connect breadth to the workplace?

 Students want stronger exposure to industry practices and practical coding.
-Increase placements and industry‑led projects; where available, these experiences are praised and directly improve employability.
+Increase placements and industry‑led projects; where these exist, students praise them and see a direct employability benefit.
 Build interdisciplinary collaboration so students understand how EE skills apply across settings, and make applied tasks a visible part of assessment briefs.
-These links accelerate transition from study to work.
+These links can accelerate the transition from study to work.

 What are students asking providers to change next?

-Students call for more hands‑on learning, contemporary syllabuses, software credentials and direct industry exposure.
-Prioritise additional lab sessions and industry‑related projects, refresh readings, datasets and tools each term, and use short pulse checks to surface missing or repeated content.
-Share a brief weekly update on what changed and why so students see action on their feedback.
+Students call for more hands‑on learning, up‑to‑date syllabuses, recognised software credentials, and direct industry exposure.
+Prioritise additional lab sessions and industry‑related projects.
+Refresh readings, datasets, and tools each term, and use short pulse checks to surface missing or repeated content.
+Share a brief weekly update on what changed and why, so students see action on their feedback.

 What should providers change now?

-Blend a strong applied spine with coherent breadth, modern labs and transparent assessment.
-Make content currency routine, protect genuine module choice and stabilise delivery operations.
-By acting on feedback with visible changes, programmes raise satisfaction and readiness for graduate roles.
+Blend a strong applied spine with coherent breadth, modern labs, and transparent assessment.
+Make content currency routine, protect genuine module choice, and stabilise delivery operations.
+Visible action on feedback raises satisfaction and improves readiness for graduate roles.

 How Student Voice Analytics helps you

 Student Voice Analytics tracks movement in type and breadth of course content over time and by cohort, with like‑for‑like comparisons for electrical and electronic engineering.
-Teams can drill from institution to school and programme, generate concise briefs for Boards of Study, APRs and student‑staff committees, and evidence whether changes improve assessment clarity, delivery and support.
-Export‑ready summaries and representative comments help programme teams prioritise labs, module pathways and assessment design without trawling thousands of responses.
+Teams can drill down from institution to school and programme, generate concise briefs for Boards of Study, APRs, and student‑staff committees, and evidence whether changes improve assessment clarity, delivery, and support.
+Export‑ready summaries and representative comments help programme teams prioritise labs, module pathways, and assessment design without trawling thousands of responses.

 Request a walkthrough